 The catch… They continue to serve you the beers until you say you are done.
 They mark your coaster to count how many beers you’ve had.
 I loved this.
-It’s so nostalgic and old school.
-Who needs computers?
+It’s so nostalgic and old-school.

 3. Cologne (Koln) and Northwest Germany

-Next up is the other parts of Northwest, Germany which includes the large city of Cologne (Koln).
+Next up are the other parts of Northwest, Germany which include the large city of Cologne (Koln).
 I was able to visit both Cologne and Dusseldorf in 1.5 days.
 I stopped in Cologne on my way to Dusseldorf.

-Again with the beer aspect, Cologne is known for their kolsch beer.
+Again with the beer aspect, Cologne is known for its Kolsch beer.

 Cologne, Germany Overview

 I highly suggest that you pay a visit to the cathedral.
 It’s a very impressive church.
-You can’t miss it coming off the train station.
-Cologne is known for their Christmas markets in the wintertime as well as a carnival in the spring.
+You can’t miss it coming from the train station.
+Cologne is known for its Christmas markets in the wintertime as well as a carnival in the spring.

 Other Cities to Consider

-Here are some other cities that you can explore in Northwest Germany to compliment your trip.
+Here are some other cities that you can explore in Northwest Germany to complement your trip.

 See Related: Things Amsterdam is Famous For